 Condition necromancer has the best area-of-effect (AOE) damage in the game.
 With Epidemic, condition necromancer can spread all the conditions on a target to up to five other targets.
 Not only can this be used for massive AOE damage if it spreads 25 stacks of bleeds, some stacks of confusion, burning, and poison, but it also has the benefit of spreading debuffs like blind, chilled, cripple, fear, immobilize, vulnerability, and weakness.
 This can shut down an entire group of players.

-The mix of bleeds, poison, and direct damage is also great single-target damage.
-Once an enemy’s anti-condition defenses are broken through, bleeds and poison stack really fast to cause a lot of pain.
+The mix of bleeds, burning, torment, poison and direct damage is also great single-target damage.
+Once an enemy’s anti-condition defenses are broken through, bleeds, burning, torment and poison stack really fast to cause a lot of pain.
 It won’t be the burst of thief or mesmer, but it will be enough pressure to turn away raid groups and land kills.

 That single-target damage also comes with the added benefit of being executed from range.
 While direct-damage builds tend to sacrifice damage at range, condition builds keep the same DPS and sacrifice burst instead.
 Being able to keep maximum range is a massive boost to survivability and damage potential, as will be explained later in the guide.

 Condition necromancers also have awesome utility.
 Necromancers can apply poison, which reduces healing effectiveness by 33 percent, better than any other class.
-Epidemic can also be used to spread conditions like poison that will debilitate an entire enemy group.
-Corrupt Boon is one of the best boon removals in the game.
-Not only does it dispel boons on an enemy target, but it also turns those boons into conditions.
-Plague is also a very potent skill in group play.
-It provides a huge amount of toughness, and it also allows a necromancer to blind up to five targets for up to 20 seconds.
-This effectively crowd controls entire groups of enemy players.
-Flesh golem also allows condition necromancers to knock down entire groups and consistently snare one target — again providing a lot of beneficial crowd control for group engagements.
-Condition necromancers also have two fears, a crowd control that can act as a stun, a distance builder, and a knockback at the same time.
+Epidemic can also be used to spread conditions like poison and weakness that will debilitate an entire enemy group.
+Corrupt Boon is one of the best boon removals in the game; not only does it dispel boons on an enemy target, but it also turns those boons into conditions.
+Plague is also a very potent skill in group play; it provides a huge amount of toughness, and it also allows a necromancer to blind up to five targets for up to 20 seconds.
+Condition necromancers also have two fears, a crowd control that can act as a stun, a distance builder and a knockback at the same time.

 However, all of that does come with one major downside: a lack of burst.
 Necromancers, as ArenaNet has explained, are masters of attrition.
-Their access to AOE damage, condition damage, solid utility, and deadly debuffs is balanced out by a total inability to spike down a target’s health.
-Again, the class still does great single-target damage, but it’s not the kind of damage that produces huge numbers.
+The class still does great single-target damage, but it’s not the kind of damage that produces huge numbers.
+Still, with clever use of fears, a necromancer can lock down a target and kill it with a slew of conditions.

 The other major downside is condition removal.
-Some classes, particularly elementalists, guardians, and other necromancers, can be a total pain due to their condition removal.
 While it doesn’t completely negate condition damage by any means, it does make it so condition necromancers have to break through one to three layers of condition removal before they can start doing real damage.
 This slows the build-up to maximum damage, but it can be overcome through some tactics that will be explained in this guide.

 II.
 Weapon and Death Shroud Abilities